 Cypress trees are fast-growing North American natives that deserve a prominent place in the landscape.
 Many gardeners don’t consider planting cypress because they believe it only grows in wet, boggy soil.
 While it’s true that their native environment is constantly wet, once they’re established, cypress trees grow well on dry land and can even withstand occasional drought.
-The two types of cypress trees found in the U.S. are bald cypress (Taxodium distichum) and pond cypress (T. distichum).
+The two types of cypress trees found in the U.S. are bald cypress (Taxodium distichum) and pond cypress (T. ascendens).

 Cypress Tree Info

 Bald cypress has a tendency to form “knees,” which are pieces of root that grow above the ground in odd and sometimes mysterious shapes.
 Knees are more common for trees grown in water, and the deeper the water, the taller the knees.
-Some knees reach a height of 6 feet.
+Some knees reach a height of 6 feet (2 m.).
 Although no one is sure about the function of knees, they may help the tree get oxygen when they are underwater.
 These projections are sometimes unwelcome in the home landscape because they make mowing difficult and they can trip passers-by.

 Where Cypress Trees Grow